TrelisResearch/install-guides/README.md

 - Google_Colab_Llama_Simple_Inference.ipynb : A simple notebook to generate responses from a Llama 2 language model.

 Intermediate:
+- `multi-gpu` folder.
+This contains simple scripts to run training in model parallel, distributed data parallel and Fully Sharded Data Parallel.
 - Understanding_Quantization_and_AWQ : Pairs with a YouTube video by TrelisResearch on AWQ quantization.
 - 8_bit_quantization.ipynb : Use this notebook to push models to hub in 8-bit.
 - LLM_Comparison.ipynb : Perform some basic comparisons of Language Model Performance